 - a.
-The actual capabilities of most GRC solutions are difficult to ascertain and understand from the language presented on each vendor's websites.
-There is not yet any "standard" approach to collecting, analyzing, organizing data and then presenting GRC findings.
-There is also no standard for what data to export or what format to export it to. - b.
+While challenges in understanding vendor capabilities persist, GRC solutions are increasingly adopting more standardized approaches to data collection, analysis, and presentation.
+This is driven by the need for greater interoperability, regulatory demands, and the influence of frameworks such as NIST and ISO.
+Furthermore, third-party evaluations and standardized reporting are becoming more common. - b.
 Virtually no useful solutions exist yet for SMB companies that lack serious development capabilities and resources. - c.
 A company needs to set internal expectations correctly and then get outside support to reduce their risks of wasting money and time on the wrong GRC solution.
 Even if all the data a company wants is exposed, it still takes a lot of effort to get that data into a usable format for boards and management.